 As with everything else in parenting, your kids will follow the example you set.
 If you leave your laundry on the floor or dishes in the sink, your kids will emulate that behavior.
 I’m sure it’s probably not what you want to hear, but how can you expect your kids to put things away when Mommy doesn’t do the same?
 Practice what you preach.

 3. Be specific about where things should go.

 One of the best ways to teach your child to pick up after themselves is by making sure everything has a “home” to go to.
-Store toys in clear plastic bins with photo of the contents on the front.
-For example, I will have a bin for LEGOS and I’ll snap a polaroid of a pile of LEGOS to stick on the front of the bin.
+Store toys in clear plastic bins with a photo of the contents on the front.
+For example, I will have a bin for LEGOS, and I’ll snap a polaroid of a pile of LEGOS to stick on the front of the bin.
 Or use labels on shelves to delineate where shoes, games, or puzzles should be stored.
 Now even your non-reading child can’t whine, “But I don’t know where it goes!”

 4. Make it a game.

 Add a bit of fun to clean-up time by putting on some music and having a clean-up dance party.
 Or set a timer and see who can get done cleaning before the timer goes off.
 Or use a little friendly competition: “If you can get your toys put away before mommy is done doing the dishes, you can have a cookie after dinner!”
 I know that’s also considered bribery, but hey . . .
 I’m here for that.
 There are a lot of great ways to make chores fun for kids.

 5. Make sure they earn something for cleaning.

 Speaking of bribery, you can also make them earn something important to them to get them to pick up after themselves.
 I won’t let my son have screen time unless his room is cleaned.
 Or, if your child is older, you can introduce allowance by making having a clean room part of their daily chores.
 At the end of the week, reward him with a dollar or two!